About

 ABOUT

 Sarah Matzke is a human that uses the studio as laboratory and movement as choreographic medium.
 Her research focuses on embodied cognition and the roles of experiential learning theory.
 Matzke holds a Master of Fine Arts in Choreography from Jacksonville University and a Bachelor of Arts from Southern Methodist University.
-She is a professor of dance at Texas Christian University and Störling Conservatory of Dance, previously at The University of Texas at Dallas.
+She has served as professor of dance at Texas Christian University, The University of Texas at Dallas, and Störling Conservatory of Dance.
 Matzke is the co-founder of Aaron + Hur, a non-profit organization that equips leaders to use somatic movement for healing and community reconstruction.
 As a guest artist, Matzke has worked throughout the United States, South America, Southeastern Asia, and the Middle East.

 TEACHING STATEMENT